 All students are able to bring in a birthday surprise for their class.
-Birthday surprises should be an item such as a pencil, eraser, etc. Due to allergies within the school, food birthday treats are not permitted throughout the school.
+Birthday surprises should be an item such as a pencil, eraser, etc. Due to allergies within the school, food birthday treats are not permitted.
 Any food treat sent into the school will be sent back home.